 Today I’d like to share some of my favourite open-ended toys for when you’re on a budget!
 These toys and resources are all under $50 each and are perfect for suggesting to friends and families as gift ideas for birthday’s and Christmas too!

 If you’ve been following along for a while, you’ll probably know how much I love Schleich animals.
 But they can be a bit expensive especially if you’re just starting to build your open-ended toy stash!
-Below are some of my favourite animal figurine sets, all from Mini Zoo.
+Below are some of my favourite animal figurine sets.

 These animals are a fantastic size and they’re very realistic!
 They live in our bathroom and the kids often use them for colour baths and even in the shower!